Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-2.md

 To enable oData service complete the sub-steps described below.

-*When description refers to `Service name` you need to put the name of the service specific for the run application.
-You can find the name of the service in application OData service section or message issued by application in case the service is not available.*
+*When description refers to `Service name`, you need to put the service’s name of the run application.
+You can find the service’s name in the technical section of the application’s message if the service is not available.*

 #### 1. Runtime objects generation in transaction SEGW